 Hi.
-Welcome to the Vital Health Institute Blog!
-My name is Dr. Andrew Cook and I would like to take this opportunity in our first posting to give you an overview of who I am and what Vital Health Institute is about.
+Welcome to the Vital Health Endometriosis Center Blog!
+My name is Dr. Andrew Cook and I would like to take this opportunity in our first posting to give you an overview of who I am and what Vital Health Endometriosis Center is about.
 Vital Health is my baby, I created it and it is my vision that has guided its development.
 But it is a lot more than me as a doctor and surgeon.
 The group of people at Vital Health is amazing.
 I am lucky to come to work each day and get to work with the great team at Vital Health.
 My patients do not just have me as a doctor, they have a whole group of superstars looking after them and helping them get better.
 It is pretty cool!

 I am 53 years old.
 It is hard to believe that time has passed so quickly and I have been in practice 19 years since finishing my 16 years of training (college, medical school, OB/GYN residency and Reproductive Endocrinology & Infertility Fellowship).
 Most of the time that I have been practicing medicine, I have been treating women with endometriosis and pelvic pain.
 This is a unique and challenging area of medicine.
 It is interesting how we all end up with our life story.

 Quite frankly I did not always plan on treating women with endometriosis.
 I actually was going to teach Junior High School Science and did not change my major to premed until my fourth year of college.
 I had taken a Health and Disease class the fall of my senior year, found it fascinating and had stopped by the University of Colorado on my way home for Christmas break, at which time I picked up a catalog for the CU School of Medicine.
 I remember reading through it thinking, I could do this, my grades are good enough.
 It just meant changing my major and spending what turned out to be two additional years of undergraduate getting enough credits in the area of my major to graduate (which I did in 1981 Magna Cum Laude).